Clergy & Staff

 Parish Administrator Susanne O'Day is from Marietta, GA and has lived in Savannah for eight years.
-She lives in Ardsley with her two sons, Archer (9) and Theo (5).
-She studied Music Management at Georgia State University in Atlanta.
-She's worked as a surgery practice administrator, private school administrative assistant, guest communications for short term rentals, and children's ministry director.
-She is in the yoga teacher training and teaches piano out of her home.
-Susanne loves the beach, walking her dog Salem, singing, guitar and piano, reading, and finding treasures at thrift stores.
+She lives in midtown with her two sons, Archer (9) and Theo (5), who are the joys of her life.
+She graduated in 2010 with a B.S. in Music Management from Georgia State University in Atlanta.
+She has worked as a hospital practice administrator in Boston, private school administrative assistant, guest communications for short term rentals, piano teacher, and children's ministry director.
+Susanne enjoys time on the beach, walking her cattle dog mix (Salem), singing, playing piano, reading, cooking, and wandering through thrift or antique stores.

 Associate for Youth and Children's Ministry Matthew Rice is staff liaison to the Sunday School and coordinates Children's Chapel, as well as our corps of acolytes.
 Matt serves as a mentor for the Journey to Adulthood program and provides leadership for SPY, our Sunday evening program for youth, to which he also brings his gift of music.
 Matt is a graduate of Savannah Arts Academy and holds a Bachelor's degree in molecular biology from Armstrong State University.